 Learning Curve Group (LCG) is one of the largest national training providers in the UK, providing education and training nationally.

-All companies within the LCG family uphold the same company Vision, Mission and Core Values and follow our group policies and procedures.
+All companies within the LCG family, as shown in the table below, uphold the same company Vision, Mission and Core Values and follow the group policies and procedures referenced in this document.